-- A. Auto Claims: Employee attended the Defensive Driving course within the previous 12 months. - B. Employment practices: Employee and manager involved in claim successful attended related training in previous 12 months. - C. Inland Marine: Employee attended Heavy Equipment Safety training in the previous 12 months - D. Law Enforcement Liability: Employee attended relevant training in previous 12 months
+- Auto Claims: Employee attended the Defensive Driving course within the previous 12 months. - Employment practices: Employee and manager involved in claim successful attended 75% or greater of related training in previous 12 months. - Inland Marine: Employee attended Heavy Equipment Safety training in the previous 12 months - Law Enforcement Liability: Employee attended 75% or greater of relevant training in previous 12 months - Workers Compensation Claims: Injured employee attended 75% or greater of identified training classes that were selected by the Department Head in cooperation with HR, RM, and their Elected Official.